 And then they were three ...
 W.S."Fluke" Holland had occasionally played with the group on demand.
 In -60 he was asked about a road trip for two weeks.
 He accepted, and stayed with them for almost forty years ... being the only drummer Johnny Cash ever had.

 At that time, Holland was a respected drummer, but he dropped into business exactly like a fluke.
 He used to hang around with Carl Perkins and his brothers, and his habit was tapping the rhythm on the bass cage.
 When Perkins needed a drummer, he asked W.S - by rumours because he owned a Cadillac!
 He didn't have a clue about drumming, but Perkins said «if you can keep rhythm the way you do with your fingers, you sure can drum!» So he borrowed a set and let it go.
 W.S. was left-handed, and didn't know anything about arrangement of a drum set.
-He put it up the way he felt comfortable with, and he still does.
+He put it up the way he felt comfortable with, and he kept on that way.
+He became the first drummer ever to enter The Grand Old Opry behind a complete set of drums.

-Teaming up with the Tennessee Two was the final dot for the style.
+Teaming up with the Tennessee Two was the final dot for that style.
 Marshall swapped to electric bass, and a new nickname appeared: "the train beat" and later on "the Cash beat".
-But behind any music star stands good musicians.
+All good music is a result of coincidence.

 In 1968 Luther Perkins perished in a fire accident, falling asleep on his sofa with a lit cigarette.
 Crizis, but Carl Perkins (no family relations) stepped in temporarily.
 On stage in Fayetteville, Arkansas, with the audience waiting, Johnny and W.S. were told that both Perkins and Grant were grounded because of stormy weather.
 Double crizis.
 Then a woman walked up and said «my man can play like Luther Perkins!».
 That man was Bob Wootton, and that woman wasn't big talking.
 He knew every song they had recorded, every chord and every riff, and stepped right in.
 A perfect copycat.